Ingesting Data

 from scratch, that matches the schema of the MyCustomDataset

-Once we have the data ready in this format, we can ingest
+Once you have the data ready in this format, you can ingest

 it into a collection.